To apply for regular admissions, the student needs to submit an undergraduate application along with the following documents:

 Accordingly, there are no specific scores that we ask for: The higher the above scores are, the better the chances of being admitted.

-- Submission of application form by the early admissions application deadline
+- Submission of the application by the early admissions application deadline

 - Class rank in the top 25 percent in each of the last two years prior to application